julien-muke/bedrock-chatbot/README.md

 ## <a name="steps">💡 What You'll Learn: </a>

-• How to use Amazon Bedrock to access large language models (LLMs)
+• How to use Amazon Bedrock to access large language models (LLMs)<br>
-• How to create a chatbot backend with AWS Lambda
+• How to create a chatbot backend with AWS Lambda<br>
-• How to connect the chatbot to your frontend using API Gateway
+• How to connect the chatbot to your frontend using API Gateway<br>
-• How to fix CORS errors and handle OPTIONS requests
+• How to fix CORS errors and handle OPTIONS requests<br>
-• How to deploy a stylish chat UI with pure HTML, CSS, and JavaScript
+• How to deploy a stylish chat UI with pure HTML, CSS, and JavaScript<br>

 ## <a name="steps">🛠 Tech Stack: </a>
-• Amazon Bedrock (Titan Text G1 - Express)
+• Amazon Bedrock (Titan Text G1 - Express)<br>
-• AWS Lambda
+• AWS Lambda<br>
-• Amazon API Gateway
+• Amazon API Gateway<br>
-• Amazon S3 (Static Hosting)
+• Amazon S3 (Static Hosting)<br>
-• JavaScript + HTML + CSS
+• JavaScript + HTML + CSS<br>

 ## ➡️ Step 1 - Setup your React.js App on GitHub